ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 To run a GPU job, you must specify a GPU partition and a quality of service (QoS) as well as the number of GPUs required.
-You specify the number of GPU cards you want per node using the `--gpu=N` option, where `N` is typically 1, 2 or 4.
+You specify the number of GPU cards you want per node using the `--gpus=N` option, where `N` is typically 1, 2 or 4.

 !!!
 Note